superfly/docs/flyctl/cmd/flyctl_console.md

-      --machine string   Run the console in the existing machine with the specified ID -s, --select           Select the machine on which to execute the console from a list -u, --user string      Unix username to connect as (default "root") --vm-cpus int      How many (shared) CPUs to give the new machine --vm-memory int    How much memory (in MB) to give the new machine
+      --machine string   Run the console in the existing machine with the specified ID -s, --select           Select the machine on which to execute the console from a list -u, --user string      Unix username to connect as (default "root") --vm-cpus int      How many CPUs to give the new machine --vm-memory int    How much memory (in MB) to give the new machine --vm-size string   Use a preset size for the new machine
 ~~~

 ## Global Options